 The game has a lot of depth.
 When I was younger, I exclusively played the game with cheat codes so I could mass up large army and roll some computer player.
 Now I see it more of an optimization problem and a battle of decision making.
 Both ways of playing are fun.
 You don't have to have to be able to do a million actions per minute to have a good time.
 My wife and I play together.
-Everybody seems to get something different out of it and it seems to have a pretty wide demographic.
+Everybody seems to get something different out of it and it seems to have a fairly wide demographic.

 Microsoft released an expansion to the game in 2000 and the title proved successful.
 It was my game of choice at LAN parties and every game offered exciting play and a lively post game debriefing session over pizza and soda.

 13 years later in 2013 (easy math) the game was still fun and I was excited when I found out that there would be a new release of the same game - Age of Empires 2: HD edition.
 The game came out on Steam (no more losing the CD), with support for higher resolutions and MUCH easier networking.